RideXpress/docs/contributing/api-development-process.md

 1. Execute the API Pipeline Creator (Github Actions) :
     1. Complete the required fields
     1. Create a new repository
-    1. Use the arquetype as a base
+    1. Use the archetype as a base
 1. Import the API from Designer with Studio
 1. Implement the API
 1. When PR is merged to master